brok3nwir3/WebLearning/Projects/project6_prompt.md

 - Use AWS Certificate Manager and CloudFront to setup an SSL certificate for your domain.

 ### Bonus Points (10pts)
+- Create a Lifecycle rule for your server logging bucket.
 - Add a `robots.txt` file to your website.
 - Create a CloudFormation template for your infrastructure.